DarkMasterMan0/DMMod/README.md

   * set "ShowLevel" to 1 (displays item level)

 data>global>monsters
-z4
+* z4
--added new entry for "z4" (cloned from va folder in vanilla data>global>monsters) -changed all applicable file prefixes to start with "z4" instead of "va" (fixes Trang vampire appearance in legacy graphics, it was invisible otherwise [currently a bug where the idle animation is faster])
+  * added new entry for "z4" (cloned from va folder in vanilla data>global>monsters)
+  * changed all applicable file prefixes to start with "z4" instead of "va" (fixes Trang vampire appearance in legacy graphics, it was invisible otherwise [currently a bug where the idle animation is faster])

 data>global>animdata.d2
-trangvampire
+* trangvampire
--added new entry for "trangvampire" and set it to use necro casting animations (part of a change to allow Trang vampires to use necro casting frames instead of slow vampire casting frames)
+  * added new entry for "trangvampire" and set it to use necro casting animations (part of a change to allow Trang vampires to use necro casting frames instead of slow vampire casting frames)

 data>hd>character
-monsters.json
+* monsters.json
-trangvampire
+  * trangvampire
--added new entry for "trangvampire" (part of a change to allow Trang vampires to use necro casting frames instead of slow vampire casting frames)
+    * added new entry for "trangvampire" (part of a change to allow Trang vampires to use necro casting frames instead of slow vampire casting frames)

 data>hd>global>ui>logoanimation
--added custom logoanimation.sprite with DMMoD logo
+  * added custom logoanimation.sprite with DMMoD logo

 data>hd>global>ui>spells>hireables
--added Double Swing icon to hrskillicon.sprite (adds a Double Swing icon to be used for the Frenzy Act 5 merc skill list)
+  * added Double Swing icon to hrskillicon.sprite (adds a Double Swing icon to be used for the Frenzy Act 5 merc skill list)

 data>hd>global>excel
-desecratedzones.json
+* desecratedzones.json
--decreased "terror_duration_min" to 25 from 60 (Terror Zones change every 25 minutes instead of 60 minutes)
+  * decreased "terror_duration_min" to 25 from 60 (Terror Zones change every 25 minutes instead of 60 minutes)
--changed "seed" to 14803616718064904423 from 16664395743969097666 (changes the order in which TZs are selected) -removed Blood Moor and Den of Evil
+  * changed "seed" to 14803616718064904423 from 16664395743969097666 (changes the order in which TZs are selected)
+  * removed Blood Moor and Den of Evil
--merged Stony Field and Tristram
+  * merged Stony Field and Tristram
--added Tamoe Highland to the Pit
+  * added Tamoe Highland to the Pit
--added Maggot Lair to Far Oasis
+  * added Maggot Lair to Far Oasis
--added Canyon of the Magi to Tal Rasha's Tombs
+  * added Canyon of the Magi to Tal Rasha's Tombs
--added Arachnid Lair to Spider Forest and Spider Cavern
+  * added Arachnid Lair to Spider Forest and Spider Cavern

 data>hd>global>video
--added blank blizzardlogos.webm and logoanim.webm (skips the D2R intro logos) -added custom logoloop.webm with DMMoD logo
+  * added blank blizzardlogos.webm and logoanim.webm (skips the D2R intro logos)
+  * added custom logoloop.webm with DMMoD logo

 data>local>lng>strings
-item-modifiers.json
+* item-modifiers.json
--added new entry for "id" 50000 (ModStrHeavenlyBurden) -used Google Translate for non-English languages
+  * added new entry for "id" 50000 (ModStrHeavenlyBurden)
+  * used Google Translate for non-English languages

-item-names.json
+* item-names.json
--added new entry for "id" 51000 (Test)
+  * added new entry for "id" 51000 (Test)

-skills.json
+* skills.json
--changed "id" 4415 (Jab tooltip) to add daggers to the list of usable weapon types -changed "id" 4431 (Power Strike tooltip) to add daggers to the list of usable weapon types -changed "id" 4471 (Charged Strike tooltip) to add daggers to the list of usable weapon types -changed "id" 4511 (Lightning Strike tooltip) to add daggers to the list of usable weapon types -changed "id" 22052 (Lycanthropy tooltip) to add run/walk speed to the statlist -added new entry for "id" 52000 (StrSkillDefenseActive) -added new entry for "id" 52001 (StrSkillDefensePassive)

-Credits
-Thanks to:
--Blizzard Entertainment and Vicarious Visions/Blizzard Albany for creating D2/D2R and allowing and expanding modding capabilities (wish we had TCP/IP tho T_T)
--Bonesy for the big help with guidance on specific edits, his video guides, and the massive amount of effort he's put into the D2R modding scene in general.
-Check out his stuff on D2RModding.com and check out the D2R-Modding Discord!
--The Phrozen Keep for their many indepth guides on modding original D2, the vast majority of which are still applicable to D2R.
-Check them out at d2mods.info and check out their Discord as well!
--Vaska, Pavke, and Arsteel for unique item ideas and discussions
+  * changed "id" 4415 (Jab tooltip) to add daggers to the list of usable weapon types
+  * changed "id" 4431 (Power Strike tooltip) to add daggers to the list of usable weapon types
+  * changed "id" 4471 (Charged Strike tooltip) to add daggers to the list of usable weapon types
+  * changed "id" 4511 (Lightning Strike tooltip) to add daggers to the list of usable weapon types
+  * changed "id" 22052 (Lycanthropy tooltip) to add run/walk speed to the statlist
+  * added new entry for "id" 52000 (StrSkillDefenseActive)
+  * added new entry for "id" 52001 (StrSkillDefensePassive)